 - To expose students to authentic experiences that advance cultural sensitivity.

 The co-curricular programming is essential to strengthen the development of the whole student with the skills necessary to succeed as a pharmacist.
 Co-curricular programming includes a variety of required and optional opportunities.
 Students have some flexibility in programming selections while also being required to reach outside of their own personal comfort zones.
 The purpose of such an approach is to encourage a growth mindset and continual lifelong learning in all WUSOP students.
 Fulfilling all requirements of the co-curriculum prior to the next academic year is required for progression.
-Students not fulfilling the requirements of the co-curriculum or violating plagiarism standards on assignments will be referred to the Professional Conduct Review Board.
+Failing to complete co-curricular requirements by the end of each academic year will result in referral to the Professional Conduct Review Board.

 Wingate-Plus is an outcome-based plan aligned with the WUSOP program level outcomes (PLOs) and the CAPE affective domains of learning.
 This approach allows for longitudinal tracking of outcomes both programmatically and at the individual student level.
-The plan is organized into five main categories: team-based patient care, personal development and well-being, professionalism, community engagement and service, and cultural sensitivity.
+The plan is organized into four main categories: personal development, professionalism, community engagement and service, and cultural sensitivity.